CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

  -Pipeline: Daniel

 ### Introduction: CRISPR/Cas in the Context of Genome Editing
 Since the discovery of its versatile genome editing function in 2013, the CRISPR/Cas system has been heavily studied for its use in targeted genome modification in eukaryotic cells.
-In many current applications, the Cas9 endonuclease from Streptococcus pyogenes is directed by a synthetic single stranded guide RNA (gRNA) containing homology to a genomic region.
+In many current applications, the Cas9 endonuclease from *Streptococcus pyogenes* is directed by a synthetic single stranded guide RNA (gRNA) containing homology to a genomic region.
 The gRNA displaces the duplex DNA and forms its own RNA:DNA duplex with one of the DNA strands.
 Cas9 then cleaves both strands of the DNA, inducing native DNA repair pathways.
-At this point, if a retinue of mutations at the site is the end goal, non-homologous end joining occurs with indels.
-However, if a specific point mutation or sequence insert is the goal, the addition of excess double stranded DNA of interest will result in a small population of recombinants with the change after Cas9 action.
+At this point, if random mutations at the site is the end goal, non-homologous end joining occurs with indels.
+However, if a specific point mutation or sequence insert is the goal, the addition of a double stranded DNA of interest will result in a small population of recombinants with the change after Cas9 action.
 ![alt text](https://github.com/CBB752Spring2017/final-project-2-1-team2-team-2-1-2/blob/master/crisprcas.png)
+image from addgene.org
 ### Writing:

 #### Off-Target Effects and “Determinants of CRISPR/Cas sgRNA Specificity” (1)